lojaine001/-weather-forecasting-lstm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Contact